ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Servers' behavior may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A client MUST validate the values received in the RateLimit fields before using them and check if there are significant discrepancies with the expected ones.
+A client MUST validate the RateLimit fields before using them and check if there are significant discrepancies with the expected ones.
 This includes a RateLimit-Reset field moment too far in the future (e.g. similarly to receiving "Retry-after: 1000000") or a service-limit too high.

-A client receiving RateLimit fields MUST NOT assume that subsequent responses contain the same RateLimit fields, or any RateLimit fields at all.
+A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.

 Malformed RateLimit fields MAY be ignored.